 She is passionate about helping students reach their full potential and achieve personal and professional success.
 As member of the CAMP team, Zujaila is thrilled to support and serve CAMP Scholars in any capacity.

-Rosario Tirado was born in Villa Union, Sinaloa, Mexico.
-When she was six years old, she and her family moved to San Luis Rio Colorado, Sonora, Mexico.
-They then moved to San Luis, Arizona at the age of twelve.
-Rosario is a proud first-generation student at a four-year university; she is a sophomore majoring in Art (Photography) and minoring in Spanish.
-As a CAMP Scholar Alumni, Rosario is delighted to be a Peer Mentor at CAMP and be able to provide support to the next cohort of CAMP Scholars.
+Rosario Tirado was born in Villa Union, Sinaloa, Mexico and since the age of twelve she and her family moved to San Luis, Arizona.
+Rosario is the youngest of her family and the first one to go to a four year university.
+She is a proud first-generation student as a junior majoring in Spanish and minoring in Secondary Education.
+As a CAMP Scholar Alumni, Rosario is thrilled to be a Peer Mentor at CAMP and be able to provide support to the next cohort of CAMP Scholars.

 Jose Alvarado was born in Salinas, California to immigrant parents from Mexico.
 He is the oldest of three children in a family who lives in Yuma, Arizona.
 He grew up in Yuma and learned how to work hard and be respectful through his parents who led by example.
 As a first-generation student and being the first in his family to leave the city, he aspires to get his B.S.E in Aerospace Engineering (Astronautics).
 As a CAMP Scholars Alumni, Jose is excited to serve the CAMP team to the best of his abilities and be able to give support and guidance to the members of the program.